couchbase-partners/google-deployment-manager-couchbase/documentation/cloudLauncher.md

 ![](./images/cloudlauncher01.png)

 Now click "Launch on Compute Engine."
 This will take you to a page where you can configure the VM settings.
 The default Deployment name is over a character limit.
-Enter a shorter deployment name like "couchbase."
+You can enter a shorter deployment name like "couchbase," otherwise the template will truncate the name automatically.

 ![](./images/cloudlauncher02.png)